benjamin-robertson/acsc_e8_application_control/README.md

 In addition, the c:\choco will also be whitelisted for executables to allow chocolatey to run from its default directly.
 Chocolate is commonly used in conjunction with Puppet on Window for package management.
 [Chocolately][3]

+## **Warning**
-**Warning** Please only apply this module to test nodes initially.
+Please only apply this module to test nodes initially.
 Applocker can prevent application from running and could cause outages in production systems.

-### Setup Requirements **OPTIONAL**
+### Setup Requirements

 The following modules are dependencies are required acsc_e8_application_control